Upper Back Surgery

 Who Might Consider This Procedure?

-An upper body lift may be appropriate for individuals who:
+Upper body Surgery may be appropriate for individuals who:

 - Have experienced significant weight loss resulting in excess skin across the arms, chest, or back.